-Kraken unveil an amateur scouting staff heavy on European and overall experience
+Seattle Kraken unveils an amateur scouting staff heavy on European and overall experience

 “I would think so,’’ said Kron, who left the Czech professional circuit at age 23 to join the Canucks, who’d drafted him five years prior.
 “I feel kind of fortunate in that, even though I’ve lived most of my life in North America, I grew up in Europe.
 I know the mentality of the people there.
 So, the knowledge of the local and overall European market and the style of hockey is a great advantage.’’

-Kraken general manager Francis was Kron’s former boss in Carolina and brings him on with the expansion Kraken less than a year away from their first NHL Entry Draft.
+Kraken general manager Ron Francis was Kron’s former boss in Carolina and brings him on with the expansion Kraken less than a year away from their first NHL Entry Draft.

-The hiring also comes amid pandemic shutdowns that have delayed the start of most top-level amateur hockey in North America outside of the Quebec Major Junior Hockey League, which has been racked by positive COVID-19 tests while trying to play a non-bubble format in four Canadian provinces.
+The hiring also comes amid pandemic shutdowns that have delayed the start of most top-level amateur hockey in North America outside of the Quebec Major Junior Hockey League (QMJHL), which has been racked by positive COVID-19 tests while trying to play in four Canadian provinces.
 Besides Kron, who is based in Washington, D.C., the Kraken also hired four European-based scouts last month so they could begin attending games there right away.

 “Right now, with the travel to Europe and stuff, if you can get in you’ve got to quarantine for 14 days and then there’s no guarantee the games will actually be played,’’ Francis said.
 “So, we’re doing that at this point with the European staff, letting them handle that and then collecting anything they can on those games via video.’’